 One of the most common specialties that provide stem cell therapy while making false claims and being undereducated is the non-physician field.
 While these professionals can provide a highly effective service in regard to joint and bone alignment, they do not have the proper training to administer stem cell injections effectively.

 In order for these offices to increase their total revenue, they often attempt to add new revenue streams.
 Many of these streams involve hiring a physician’s assistant or nurse practitioner to perform various tasks.
-However, these added professions do not obtain the same rigorous schooling that a medical doctor does, such as Dr. Hostetter and Dr. Rooney, and they are supposed to work directly under a physician because of this.
+However, these added professions do not obtain the same rigorous schooling that a medical doctor does, such as Dr. Hostetter, and they are supposed to work directly under a physician because of this.

 Instead, these individuals are brought onboard with no supervisor present, leaving them to practice on their own.
 The non-physician office may hire an off-site supervisor for the sake of coverage, but these physicians may never actually set foot in the clinic itself.